PHASE 4 OF 7

 Version Control Discipline

 Commit often, branch per feature, never break main.
-A broken main branch at hour 20 is a hackathon-ending disaster.
+A broken main at hour 20 is hackathon-ending.

 Communication Shortcuts

-Shared Figma for design, quick standups every 2-3 hours, one Slack/Discord channel.
+Shared Figma, standups every 2-3 hours, one Slack/Discord channel.
 Over-communication beats under-communication at 3AM.

 Naval Ravikant — AngelList Co-founder